manuasir/vagrant-lab/README.md

 You will build 7 virtual machines using this Vagrantfile.

-1. First machine is named `master` and it includes Wazuh manager (master node), Wazuh API, Elasticsearch, Logstash, Filebeat, Kibana.
+1. First machine is named `master` and it includes Wazuh manager (master node), Wazuh API and Splunk forwarder.
-2. Second machine is named `client` and it includes Wazuh manager (client node. connected to first machine) and Filebeat.
+2. Second machine is named `client` and it includes Wazuh manager (client node. connected to first machine) and Splunk forwarder.
+3. Third machine is the Splunk indexer where the alerts will be received.
 3. Machines 3-7 are Wazuh agents connected to master node from Wazuh cluster.

 ## Main packages

 - Wazuh manager 3.4.0
 - Wazuh API 3.4.0
-- Elasticsearch 6.3.2
-- Filebeat 6.3.2
-- Logstash 6.3.2
-- Kibana 6.3.2
+- Splunk 7.1.3

 ## Contribute